nanobox-io/nanobox-docs/source/getting-started/network-storage.html.md

 ```

 ## Managing Network Storage
 Network directories and their contents can be managed through an SSH connection into your storage service.
-More information is availble in the [Shell Access doc](/getting-started/shell-access).
+More information is available in the [Shell Access doc](/getting-started/shell-access).